 How are members/guests added to a club/association?

-Members or guests have to register first to multiroundrobin.com or to tt-clubs.com (The table reservation website).
-Once a user is registered to the site, he/she can enroll to as many clubs as he/she wishes.
+Members or guests have to register first to multiroundrobin.com.
+Once a user is registered to the site, he/she can enroll to as many clubs as he/she wishes going to "My Profile".
 When a user enrolls in a club, he/she is enrolled as a guest.
 Administrators can change the status of the user from guest to member.

 Members/guests can also be added by administrators and assistants before a tournament (see next question)